 Through both our knowledge of the BREEAM 2014 assessment criteria and our experience as BREEAM 2014 assessors, we can fully assist you and your design team to ensure the highest environmental standards are met.
 This will ensure your project will achieve BREEAM 2014 accreditation.
 The release for BREEAM 2018, means that BREEAM 2014 projects needed to be registered before 23rd March, or it would roll over to BREEAM 2018 methodology.

 About BREEAM 2014 Assessments

-Released in 2014 to replace the previous BREEAM 2011 methodology, this is the largest update since the transition from BREEAM 2008 to BREEAM 2011.
-BREEAM 2014 has introduced several new credit criteria for BREEAM assessors to consider and mandatory criteria has been updated.
-This will increase the environmental credentials of the assessment method.
+Released back in 2014 to replace the previous BREEAM 2011 methodology, this was the largest update since the transition from BREEAM 2008 to BREEAM 2011.
+BREEAM 2014 introduced several new credit criteria for BREEAM assessors to consider and mandatory criteria had been updated.
+This increased the environmental credentials of the assessment method.

 A key change within BREEAM 2014 methodology is the introduction of less specific evidence types, which will aid construction teams by utilising existing evidence rather than create BREEAM specific information.
 However, this raises questions for design teams who need to know what evidence should be provided.
 This is where Encon can help.
 Through our knowledge as BREEAM assessors we are able to provide guidance throughout the design process and suggest the most appropriate evidence to use.

 Another significant update is the removal of previous Green Guide and Green Lease agreements to aid the compliance of credits for Shell, Core and Fit Out projects.
 The specific BREEAM 2014 Non-Domestic Refurbishment and Fit Out scheme methodology has been devised by BRE for this purpose.
 Encon Associates are fully qualified to undertake this assessment methodology, having released adjusted credit weightings in late 2014.